-If I would have to think of one word to describe Iran in would be ‘misconception’.
+If I would have to think of one word to describe Iran it would be ‘misconception’.
 You have no idea what kind of scary, horrifying and weird stories I have heard before my visit.
+I had one friend telling me: ‘Maria do you know what is Iran best known for?
+Terrorists!’

-Even my Mom, who is quiet relaxed about my travels by now, freaked out a bit when I said that after Armenia I’m crossing a border to Iran for 5 weeks.
+Even my Mom, who is quite relaxed about my travels by now, freaked out a bit when I said that after Armenia I’m gonna travel to Iran for 5 weeks.

 No wonder.
 When men such as Ahmadinejad represent your country in international media and interviews for CNN.